athomasq/athomasq.github.io/categories/investing/portfolio-statistics.md

 ### Overview

-I've angel invested in 29 companies, with 4 exits, 3 failures, and 22 "live".
+As of Dec 2022, I've angel invested in 29 companies, with 1 substantial exit at ~40x, 3 exits that each returned ~1x, 3 failures, and 22 "live".

+Of the 22 live positions, there are 6 companies that I'm confident will each return at least 10x; there are 8 others that I am pessimistic about; and it's too early to tell for the remaining 8.

 My funnel over the last 12 months looks like this: